 The district's property characteristic data was originally received from DeWitt County, and various school district records in 1980, and where absent, collected through a massive field data collection effort coordinated by the district over a period of time.
 When revaluation activities permit, district appraisers collect new data via a field drive-out.
 This project results in the discovery of new businesses not revealed through other sources.
-Various discovery publications such as the Public Record Bulletin and phone books are used to discover personal property.
-Tax assessors, city and local newspapers, and the public often provide the district information regarding new personal property and other useful facts related to property valuation.
+The district reviews local newspapers for advertisement of new businesses in the county, and most recently, search social media outlets.
+Often times the public will notify the district about new businesses and provide useful facts and information regarding the property.